thiggy01/clone-ubuntu/README.md

 # clone-linux

-This is a tool to clone your mounted boot system "/" and your mounted home "/home" partition, if there is one, into another partition or device in a seamlessly and safely way.
+This is a tool to clone your linux boot "/" system and your separate home "/home" partition, if there is one, into another partition or device in a seamlessly and safely way.

 ## Credits